Early Years Foundation Stage

 A child’s first years of school should ignite a passion and curiosity for learning about the world around them and begin a positive journey of personal growth resulting in confidence, independence and a strong understanding of self, self- worth and a sense of belonging.

-We pride ourselves on providing a rich, broad and exciting curriculum where children have the opportunity to learn in a safe, happy and stimulating environment both in the classroom and outdoors.
+We pride ourselves on providing a rich, broad and exciting curriculum where children have the opportunity to learn in a safe, happy and stimulating environment both in the classroom and outdoors and passionately believe in ensuring that the learning, achievements and wellbeing of every learner matters.
+We are fully inclusive and treat all as equals.
+Our close daily contact with parents is immensely beneficial in promoting this ethos and in working with the wider community.

 Through play, exploration, creativity and critical thinking children learn and develop new skills and knowledge linked to the seven areas of learning and development outlined below: